BruceHaley/ExportPipelineDefinitions/README.md

 ## How it works:

 The app finds all pipelines in all projects to which you have access in your organization.
-It saves classic pipelines as .json files and yaml pipelines as .yml files organized hierarchically in a folder tree on your local drive.
+It saves classic pipelines as .json files and yaml pipelines as .yml files.
+Files are organized hierarchically in a folder tree on your local drive.
 (Note: The .json files are not importable using [Import a pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/clone-import-pipeline?view=azure-devops&tabs=classic#export-and-import-a-pipeline) in ADO.)

 If you manage a large number of ADO pipelines, **you need this app.**